-Section 8 - Holding Ballots (if election is held manually)
+Section 8 - Holding Ballots

 Paper ballots shall be kept for at least one (1) year from the date of the election and may be inspected by any regular member of the A.S.I. under the supervision of the Committee.
 The individual(s) requesting inspection shall show just cause and shall have the approval of the B.O.D. for inspection.
 The request shall be acted upon within two (2) weeks after approval.